AJVR - Article Structure Original Research

 - Figure legends: Provides sufficient information to allow the figures to be understood without reference to the text.
 When abbreviations from the main text are used in figure legends, they should be redefined in the legends.
 When using abbreviations unique to the figures, each should be defined in the legend in alphabetical order (eg, ALP = Alkaline phosphatase.
 CK = Creatine kinase.
 TP = Total protein.).
 When applicable, the stains used for microscopic examination of specimens as well as the scale of the marker bar (eg, H&E stain; bar = 100 µm) are provided.
 For ECG traces paper speed and scale (eg, Paper speed = 50 mm/s; 1 cm = 1 mV) are included.

 - Tables: Are limited to those containing data important to understanding and interpreting results of the study.
-Are created with the Table tool in Microsoft Word using single spacing, with a succinct heading provided for each column.
-Significant differences between or among values in a row or column can be indicated with superscript lowercase letters assigned in alphabetical order (a–z).
+Are created with the table tool in Microsoft Word, with a succinct heading provided for each column, and are included as part of the manuscript text file, not uploaded separately.
+Significant differences between or among values in a row or column are indicated with superscript lowercase letters assigned in alphabetical order (a–z).
 Tables containing data that could be reported more succinctly in the text and tables of findings for individual animals should be avoided.
-Large tables that exceed 1 single-spaced page in Word can be considered for supplementary material.
+Large tables that will not fit on a single printed page will generally be posted online as supplementary material and not included in the printed version.

 - Appendix (maximum of 1): Are used when information pertaining to Materials and Methods (and not results) can be more clearly summarized in tabular rather than narrative format.